codeforamerica/beyondtransparency/chapters/chapter13.md

 obtaining documents and records is just as important.
 Big data projects are nothing new to newsrooms.
 Some of the more renowned ones would end up winning awards and prompting government action or public outcry.
-The Sun Sentinel won a Pulitzer Prize for public service this year for its series on speeding cops, which utilized a database of transponders to determine that many cops were averaging speeds around or in excess of 120mph, posing a significant safety risk (The Pulitzer Prizes, 2013; Sun Sentinel, 2012)
+The *Sun Sentinel* won a Pulitzer Prize for public service this year for its series on speeding cops, which utilized a database of transponders to determine that many cops were averaging speeds around or in excess of 120mph, posing a significant safety risk (The Pulitzer Prizes, 2013;
+*Sun Sentinel*, 2012)

 Investigative and special projects teams at news outlets can analyze data that is extrapolated from computers or with pencil and paper.
 While